MSF-SER: Enriching Acoustic Modeling with Multi-Granularity Semantics for Speech Emotion Recognition: Method

 \begin{itemize}[noitemsep, topsep=0pt, leftmargin=*] \item \textbf{Pitch} ($f_{\text{pitch}}(w)$): log-F0 via the PyWorld Harvest algorithm; \item \textbf{Energy} ($f_{\text{energy}}(w)$): L2 norm of Short-Time Fourier Transform (STFT) using a 20ms window; \item \textbf{Duration} ($f_{\text{duration}}(w)$): mean phoneme duration in $w$. \end{itemize}

-To ensure comparability of features within a sentence, we compute sentence-level statistics (mean $\mu_i$, standard deviation $\sigma_i$) for pitch $f_{\text{pitch}}(w)$ and energy $f_{\text{energy}}(w)$.
+To ensure comparability of features within a sentence, we compute sentence-level statistics (mean $\mu_i$, standard deviation $\sigma_i$) for pitch $f_{\text{pitch}}(w)$, energy $f_{\text{energy}}(w)$ and duration $f_{\text{duration}}(w)$.
 Each word-level feature is then normalized using Z-score standardization, as shown in Equation \ref{eq:z_normalization}.

 where $f_i(w)$ denotes the raw feature of $w$ in the $i$-th prosodic dimension.
 Specifically, pitch corresponds to the maximum frame-level F0, energy to the mean frame energy, and duration to average phoneme length.